Today's Articles

 The Minneapolis Lakers used the No. 1 overall pick in the 1958 NBA draft to select Baylor, then convinced him to skip his senior year at SU and instead join the pro ranks.
 The year before Baylor's arrival, the Lakers finished 19–53 with a slow, bulky, and aging squad.
 Baylor, whom the Lakers signed to play for $20,000 per year (equivalent to $180,000 in 2019), was the franchise's last shot at survival.
 According to Minneapolis Lakers owner Bob Short in a 1971 interview with the Los Angeles Times: "If he had turned me down then, I would have been out of business.
 The club would have gone bankrupt."

-As a rookie in 1958–59, Baylor finished second in the league in scoring (24.9 points per game), and third in rebounding (15.0 rebounds per game).
-He won the NBA Rookie of the Year Award and led the Lakers from last place the previous year to the NBA finals, where they lost to the Boston Celtics in the first four-game sweep in finals history, kicking off the greatest rivalry in the history of the NBA.
+As a rookie in 1958–59, Baylor finished second in the league in scoring (24.9 points per game) and third in rebounding (15.0 rebounds per game).
+He won the NBA Rookie of the Year Award and led the Lakers from last place the previous year to the NBA finals.
+They lost to the Boston Celtics in the first four-game sweep in finals history, kicking off the greatest rivalry in the NBA's history.

 Middle Years